Shazid Md. Sharker* and Atiqur Rahman Pages 354 - 364 ( 11 )

-Most of clinical approved protein-based drugs or under in clinical trial have a profound impact in the treatment of critical diseases.
-The mammalian eukaryotic cells culture approaches, particularly the CHO (Chinese Hamster Ovary) cells are mainly used in the biopharmaceutical industry for the mass-production of therapeutic protein.
+Most of the clinical approved protein-based drugs or under clinical trials have a profound impact on the treatment of critical diseases.
+The mammalian eukaryotic cells culture approaches, particularly the CHO (Chinese Hamster Ovary) cells are mainly used in the biopharmaceutical industry for the mass-production of the therapeutic protein.
 Recent advances in CHO cell bioprocessing to yield recombinant proteins and monoclonal antibodies have enabled the expression of quality protein.
-The developments of cell lines are possible to upgrade specific productivity.
+The developments of cell lines are possible to enhance specific productivity.
 As a result, it holds an interesting area for academic as well as industrial researchers around the world.
-This review will concentrate on the recent progress of the mammalian CHO cells culture technology and the future scope of further development for the mass-production of protein therapeutics.
+This review will focus on the recent progress of the mammalian CHO cells culture technology and the future scope of further development for the mass-production of protein therapeutics.

 Therapeutic protein, mammalian cells, CHO cells, protein expression, bio-processing, mass-production.

 Department of Pharmaceutical Sciences, North South University, Plot # 15, Block # B, Bashundhara R/A, Dhaka-1229, Division of Hematology and Oncology, Mayo Clinic, Scottsdale, Arizona